Leonardo AW609

-The AgustaWestland (now Leonardo) AW609, formerly the Bell/Agusta BA609, is a twin-engined tiltrotor VTOL aircraft with a configuration similar to that of the Bell Boeing V-22 Osprey.
+The Leonardo AW609, formerly the AgustaWestland AW609, and originally the Bell-Agusta BA609, is a twin-engined tiltrotor VTOL aircraft with an overall configuration similar to that of the Bell Boeing V-22 Osprey.
 It is capable of landing vertically like a helicopter while having a range and speed in excess of conventional rotorcraft.
 The AW609 is aimed at the civil aviation market, in particular VIP customers and offshore oil and gas operators.
+It has progressed from a concept in the late 1990s, to development and testing, and is working towards certification in the 2020s.

 Development

 Origins and program changes

 The BA609 drew on experience gained from Bell's earlier experimental tiltrotor, the XV-15.
-In 1996, Bell and Boeing had formed a partnership to develop a civil tiltrotor aircraft; however, in March 1998, it was announced that Boeing had pulled out of the project.
-In September 1998, it was announced that Agusta had become a partner in the development program.
-This led to the establishment of the Bell/Agusta Aerospace Company (BAAC), a joint venture between Bell Helicopter and AgustaWestland, to develop and manufacture the aircraft.
+In 1996, Bell and Boeing formed a partnership to develop a civil tiltrotor aircraft.
+In March 1998, Boeing pulled out of the project.
+In September 1998, Agusta became a partner in the development program.
+This led to the establishment of the Bell/Agusta Aerospace Company (BAAC), a joint venture between Bell Helicopter and AgustaWestland, to develop and manufacture the aircraft, which was named Bell-Agusta AB-609; the two companies simultaneously worked on a conventional medium helicopter project (the Agusta-Bell AB139).

 The Italian government subsidized Agusta's development of a military tiltrotor, and as the AW609 has civilian aspects, the European Commission requires AgustaWestland to pay back progressive amounts per aircraft to the Italian state to avoid a distortion of competition.
-As of 2015, Bell continues to perform contract work on the AW609 program while considering commercial potential for the bigger V-280 tiltrotor, where military production may reach larger numbers and hence reduce unit cost.
-However, in 2016, Bell preferred the 609 for commercial applications and kept the V-280 for military use only.
-Bell also stated that conventional helicopters were not part of Bell's future for military customers.
+As of 2015, Bell continues to perform contract work on the AW609 program, while considering commercial potential for the bigger V-280 tiltrotor, where military production may reach larger numbers and hence reduce unit cost.
+In 2016, Bell preferred the 609 for commercial applications and kept the V-280 for military use only.
+Bell stated that conventional helicopters were not part of Bell's future for military customers.